-"Applicant" shall mean a landowner or agent of a landowner who has filed an application for a grading and erosion control permit.
+"Applicant" shall mean a landowner or agent of a landowner who has filed an application for a Land Disturbance permit or a Storm Water Management Plan.

 "Best Management Practices (BMPs)" shall mean schedules of activities, prohibitions of practices, maintenance procedures, and other management practices to prevent or reduce the pollution of the municipal separate storm sewer system (MS4).
 BMPs also include treatment requirements, operating procedures and practices to control plant site runoff, spillage of leaks, sludge or waste disposal, or drainage from raw material storage.